skip navigation

 Step 2: Complete and Turn in Parent Driver Form

-Before you are cleared to drive, you will need to turn in the form below to the athletics secretary, Jenny Smith.
-You may turn it in via email to smithjenny@mdusd.org or in person in Student Services South.
+Before you are cleared to drive, you will need to turn in the form below to the athletics secretary, Lennette Gargalikis.
+You may turn it in via email to gargalikisl@mdusd.org or in person in Student Services South.
 Please read the form carefully as there are specific requirements that need to be met.